 The College of Health plays a salient role in the transformation of America’s health care.
 Many of the diseases people suffer from are completely preventable.
-In fact, about 75% of medical care expenses can be prevented through positive lifestyle changes.
-In other words, by making certain changes, there would be 75% fewer hospital visits, medical bills, shots, medications, and surgeries for preventable chronic diseases.
+In fact, about 75 percent of medical care expenses can be prevented through positive lifestyle changes.
+In other words, by making certain changes, there would be 75 percent fewer hospital visits, medical bills, shots, medications, and surgeries for preventable chronic diseases.
 Less medicine and more health leads to more fulfilled and enjoyable lives.

 Through discovering and implementing new knowledge to prevent chronic diseases – and through evidence-based rehabilitation services – the College of Health serves society’s health care needs through academics, research, and clinical practice.